mfelleisen/Fish/README.md

 ### TODO

 - complete docs
-  - how to write a strategy and explore how it performs
   - how to write a remote player and run a tournament

 - fix observers, xcall observers, otherwise the referee can crash when the observer crashes.